Greenheart/reconnect.earth/src/data/reconnect.md

 -   so we can thrive in life while doing good in the world.
 We must start with self-compassion before we can widen our circles of compassion to others, our communities, bioregions and the world.
 -   so you can choose what you want - rather than what others want you to choose
 -   The more we reclaim, the more we can widen our circles of compassion from self to others to the whole living Earth.
+-   For Reconnect.earth, I imagine people coming together to support each other in order to reclaim time, energy, attention and ultimately their socioeconomic conditions and their agency.
+Basically to first free each other and create conditions for their own wellbeing, and then unlock their creative potential to engage further and make change happen at a more structural level in their communities.
+This could be an activity to reflect on what you need, and then deciding on concrete actions you can take to improve your situation, together.

 ### How you can learn more and practice this